-- An overstocked fish tank.
-The reason why the nitrate levels in an aquarium remain elevated is often overstocking the tank with more inhabitants than it can handle.
+- An overstocked aquarium.
+The reason why the nitrate levels may remain elevated could be overstocking the tank with more inhabitants than it can handle.

 The organic waste piles up fast and it becomes a challenge to physically remove the persistent Nitrate on time if the fish tank is not spacious enough for its livestock.

 - Overfeeding the fish.
-Overfeeding is one of the main reasons behind increased waste production and uneaten leftovers leading to higher nitrates building up in an aquarium.
+Overfeeding is one of the main reasons behind increased waste production and uneaten leftovers leading to higher nitrate levels building up in an aquarium.

 Feeding once every other day, and no more than your fish can eat is a good rule of thumb here.

-A poor gravel vacuuming schedule can very well be the reason why the nitrate levels in a fish tank keep getting high.
+A poor gravel vacuuming schedule can very well be the reason why the nitrate levels in your tank keep getting high.

 Regular cleaning alongside filter media rinsing can help in keeping good water quality and aquarium hygiene.